belambert/ragtime/README.md

 short answers.
 This means it typically gives very short responses, often only 1-3 words long.
 However, wikipedia contains very rich and detailed information, so we should be able to fine-tune a RAG model to give more detailed answers.
-In this repo, I attempt to fine-tune the original RAG model to produce longer and more detailed answers.
+In this project, I attempt to fine-tune the original RAG model to produce longer and more detailed answers.

 Setup